You Don’t Have to Buy Into OCD’s Story

 Module 3: The Obsessional Story

 This module covers the concept of storytelling and how life is all about our minds creating stories that shape our perceptions and affect our emotional state.
-Clients will learn how OCD has created a convincing story through the obsessional reasoning process AND that other non-OCD stories can exist.
+Clients will learn how OCD has created a convincing narratives through Inferential Confusion AND that other non-OCD stories can exist.

 Module 4: The Feared Possible Self

-This module distinguishes obsessional from reasonable doubts.
-It covers reality-based reasoning (normal reasoning) and how it relies on sensory information and direct evidence in the moment.
-Through examples, clients learn how obsessional reasoning keeps them stuck in their imagination by dismissing sense information, over-relying on possibility, and making irrelevant associations.
+This module helps us see how obsessional doubts differ from everyday doubts.
+It covers reality-based reasoning and how it relies on sensory information and direct evidence in the moment.
+Through examples, clients learn how Inferential Confusion pulls them into their imagination and disconnects them from reality.

 Thought cloud representing OCD doubt and imagination in Inference-based Cognitive Behavioral Therapy.
 I-CBT is an alternative to ERP Therapy for OCD.
 Contact an OCD therapist in Orange County, CA, or anywhere in California for help!